History of Clovia

 In spring of 2016, the full members of Clovia discussed the inaccuracies of our previously undefined name.
 For clarity sake, the Alumnae Board suggested the name "Alpha of Clovia 4-H Cooperative Leadership House."
 This name was voted on and officially adopted the same year.

-At the beginning of 2024, The Clovia Alumnae Board purchased our current house.
-With this change in ownership, we continually strive to continue to preserve the principles and purpose for our organization.
+At the beginning of 2024, the Clovia Alumnae Board purchased our current house from the Kansas 4-H Foundation.
+With this change in ownership, we continue to strive to preserve the principles and purpose for our organization and perpetuate the sisterhood for our current members, alumni and members of the future.